Language Agents for Hypothesis-driven Clinical Decision Making with Reinforcement Learning

-This work presents a first step towards training LLMs for clinical decision-making.
-As such there are some limitations that should be addressed in future work.
-First, the data we are training on is limited.
-It only contains four abdominal pathologies and a limited number of available diagnostic tests, the model is therefore only trained in clinical decision-making for these diseases.
-An extension to more diseases and more tests remains as future work.
-Secondly, the data we are training on is retrospective with different tests missing for different patients.
+\paragraph{Limitations} The data we are training on is retrospective with different tests missing for different patients.
 Furthermore, the available tests are those tests that the clinicians involved in treating that patient performed.
 The model can only explore a limited spread of testing pathways.
-It can therefore only learn to become more efficient within the testing protocols performed by doctors.
+It can therefore only learn to become more efficient within the testing protocols performed by doctors, e.g by skipping unnecessary test.
+Our objective is therefore not to discover novel clinical strategies, but to optimize decision-making within realistic, expert-demonstrated behavior.
 Simulation of unavailable test data could open up a pathway for modeling a more holistic clinical decision-making environment.